DiTEC-project/pyaerial/README.md

 ### What to do if Aerial produces error messages?

-Please create an issue in this repository with the error message and/or send an email to e.karabulut@uva.nl.
+Please create an issue in this repository with the error message and/or send an email to [removed for ANONYMITY].

 ## Functions overview